Three-I League: History

 The 1955 Keokuk Kernels are ranked #30 in the Top–100 All–Time minor league teams by MiLB.com.
 The Kernels finished with a 92–34 record and were led by Russ Nixon and Mudcat Grant.

 Since 1956 its territory had largely been supplanted by the Midwest League, which began play in 1947 as the Class D level Illinois State League.
 After 1956 there were no Illinois or Indiana teams in the league.
-The final 1961 Illinois–Indiana–Iowa League franchises were the Fox Cities Foxes, Burlington Bees, Topeka Reds, Lincoln Chiefs, Cedar Rapids Braves and Des Moines Demons.
-In 1962, Appleton (Fox Cities), Burlington, and Cedar Rapids joined the Midwest League and the Illinois–Indiana–Iowa League folded operations when those franchises switched leagues.
+The final 1961 Three-I League franchises were the Fox Cities Foxes, Burlington Bees, Topeka Reds, Lincoln Chiefs, Cedar Rapids Braves and Des Moines Demons.
+After the 1961 season, Burlington jumped to the Midwest League seeking a Class D affiliation with the Pittsburgh Pirates, and the Three-I League lacked the influence to stop them.
+With only four major league clubs offering full affiliations with Three-I teams, the league ceased operations on 7 January 1962.
+The Fox Cities and Cedar Rapids teams followed Burlington to the Midwest League.

 The league's unique name made it a convenient reference point for any mention of the minor leagues.
 Casey Stengel made the following comment in later life, evidently still feeling stung from having been traded by the New York Giants to the Boston Braves in the 1923–1924 off-season, despite having hit 2 game-winning home runs in the World Series: "It's lucky I didn't hit 3 home runs in three games, or McGraw would have traded me to the 3-I League!"